hephaestus-compiler-project/hephaestus-pldi-eval/README.md

 ## Bug Database

-We provide an SQLite database (see the file `bugs/bugdb.sqlite3`) that contains information about the bugs discovered by our approach during the evaluation.
+We provide an SQLite database (see the file `bugs/bugdb.sqlite3`) that contains information about the bugs discovered by `Hephaestus` during the evaluation.
 This database is initialized based on the SQL script stored into `bugs/bug_schema.sql`.
 The bug database consists of three tables, namely `CompilerBug`, `Characteristic`, and `CompilerBugCharacteristics`.